mph-/lcapy/doc/netlists.rst

 Circuits
 ========

-A circuit can be created by loading a netlist from a file or by dynamically adding nets.
+A circuit (or network) can be created by loading a netlist from a file or by dynamically adding nets.
 For example,

    >>> cct = Circuit('circuit.sch')